vincentgong7/VG_AlexeyAB_darknet/README.md

 Figure.
 The process of batch detecting images in a folder using Yolo based on the Darknet.

 The **detector** function in AlexeyAB Darknet only supports a single image at a time.
 Therefore I added the batch function into this forked repo, which support detecting images in a folder in one time.
-In the meantime, it exports information including the name of image, the detected classes, the confidence and the **bounding box coordinates** in json and text files.
+In the meantime, it exports information including the name of image, the detected classes, the confidence and the <span style="color:blue"> **bounding box coordinates** </span> in **JSON** and **TXT** files.
 Hope you like it.
 Please also refer to the post for detail:

 [https://github.com/pjreddie/darknet/issues/723](https://github.com/pjreddie/darknet/issues/723)